chandc/SnakeGame/README.md

 # CPPND: Capstone Snake Game Project

-I modified starter codes in the [CppND-Capstone-Snake-Game](https://github.com/udacity/CppND-Capstone-Snake-Game) GitHub repository to post a background picture and play background music while the game is running.
-The background picture is read in as a `JPEG` file and the music is read in as a `WAV` file and played in a separate thread.

 ## Basic Build Instructions for Ubuntu 19.04

 This program requires *SDL2, SDL2_image* and *SDL2_mixer* libraries.
 I use the `apt-get` method to install them.